 Welcome Class of 2024!

-We are excited to see you in the fall, and this New Student webpage highlights key information and university requirements.
+We are excited to have you join our community, and this New Student webpage highlights key information and university requirements.
 Just follow the directions below to ensure your smooth transition to Georgetown University in Qatar.
-See you on August 16!

 - Submit Enrollment Deposit

 - Activate your NetID & Georgetown Email Account

 New Student Orientation (NSO) and Convocation (Mandatory)

 - Overview of the Facilities Available in the Dorm Room and the Recommended Packing List